 Smith, E.B.
 "It's not how many but how different: The effect of investor dissimilarity on analyst coverage."
 (Under review)

 Smith, E.B., C. Wang, & T. Menon.
-"Networks as Self-Defense: Identity Threat and Compensatory Cognitive Network Activation" (Under Review)
+"Networks as Self-Defense: Identity Threat and Compensatory Cognitive Network Activation" (Working paper)

 Smith, E.B. & T. Menon.
 "Tempering the glass ceiling?
 Gender and network activation under contrasting feelings of self-efficacy" (Working Paper)